Sexual Harassment:

 2. Train Your Employees

-Once you have the policies in place you need to ensure that your employees and managers are aware of them and have been given training in these areas.
-As an employer you cannot control all of the behaviours of your employees, but you can train your employees on the behaviours that you want them to display or that they should not display.
+Once you have the policies in place you need to ensure that your employees and managers are aware of them.
+You also need to provide training in these areas.
+As an employer you cannot control all of the behaviours of your employees.
+However, you can train your employees on the behaviours that are and are not acceptable.

-Should your employees behave in a way that is inappropriate, you would be deemed to have taken appropriate measures to prevent such employee issues if you provide regular training on these topics to your workforce.
-This would come in extremely handy if you ever find yourself in a tribunal with allegations of harassment or discrimination.
+Providing training serves two purposes.
+The first is that you are doing all you can to ensure that your maintain a workplace that is free from sexual harassment.
+Secondly, if one of your employees were to behave in a way that is inappropriate, you would be deemed to have taken appropriate measures to prevent such employee issues if you provide regular training on these topics to your workforce.
+You will be able to demonstrate that the actions of one employee were not typical for your organisation and that you had been clear that such actions were unacceptable.
+This would come in useful if you ever find yourself in a tribunal with allegations of harassment or discrimination.

 3. Investigate Allegations Carefully

 If any of your employees raises concerns whether in writing or verbally to a manager or your HR team, make sure that appropriate investigations take place.
-Sometimes it might not seem that there are serious issues to look into but you do not want to be taking a chance with ignoring a concern that might transpire to be a serious case of harassment or discrimination.
+Sometimes it might not seem that there are serious issues to look into.
+However, you do not want to be taking a chance with ignoring a concern that might transpire to be a serious case of harassment or discrimination.

 Taking allegations and concerns that are raised with you seriously, you will also be acting as a responsible employer that wants to ensure that the workplace is free from any such behaviours.